Keyfactor/command-cert-manager-issuer/docsource/content.md

 3. **Configure Command Security Roles and Claims**

     In Command, Security Roles define groups of users or administrators with specific permissions.
 Users and subjects are identified by Claims.
 By adding a Claim to a Security Role, you can define what actions the user or subject can perform and what parts of the system it can interact with.

+    The security role will need to be added as an Allowed Requester Security Role on the Certificate Authority and Certificate Template configured in the previous two steps.

     - If you haven't created Roles and Access rules before, [this guide](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/SecurityOverview.htm?Highlight=Security%20Roles) provides a primer on these concepts in Command.